 The governance of the Cathedral is regulated by Statute, as required by the Cathedrals Measure 1999.
 The corporate body of Salisbury Cathedral is the Chapter, the College of Canons and the Cathedral Council.

 Salisbury Cathedral’s primary function remains as a church with daily services.
 It is famous for its church music, choirs in particular and its organ was built in 1877 by Henry Willis & Sons.
 It is home to the oldest working clock in Europe as well as the world’s best preserved original Magna Carta 1215.
 Read more about the Cathedrals’ History here.

-Cathedral events, including art exhibitions, workshops, concerts and recitals take place regularly and we would highly recommend to coincide your visit with one of these – the Cathedral Calendar is available on-line here.
+Cathedral events, including art exhibitions, workshops, concerts and recitals take place regularly and we would highly recommend coinciding your visit with one of these – the Cathedral Calendar is available online here.